With over 5,600 hotels worldwide, Hilton Honors can be an incredibly valuable hotel loyalty program for rewards driven travelers.

-There are four co-branded Hilton Honors American Express cards that directly earn Hilton points ranging from a standard card with no annual fee to a premium card with a $495 annual fee.
+There are 4 co-branded Hilton Honors American Express cards that directly earn Hilton points, ranging from a standard card to a premium card.
 Learn more about the Hilton Honors credit cards here.

 How much are Hilton Honors points worth?

-In general, Hilton Honors points are worth about 0.5 cents each.
-You’ll usually get the best value by redeeming points for Hilton stays.
-You can learn more about how to use Hilton Honors points and their potential here.
+Generally, Hilton Honors points are worth about 0.5 cents each.
+You'll usually get the best value by redeeming points for Hilton stays.
+Learn more about how to use Hilton Honors points and their potential.

 How many Hilton Honors credit cards can I have at once?

 All Hilton Honors American Express cards are considered separate products.
-This means you can sign up for and earn the welcome bonus for each card.
-However, you are typically limited to no more than 5 American Express cards at once whether they are personal or business cards.
-Charge cards like the American Express Gold card aren’t included.
+This means you can sign up and earn the welcome bonus for each card.
+However, you are typically limited to no more than 5 American Express cards at once.

 What are Hilton Honors elite status tiers?